damiancardozo/island-reservations-api/README.md

 # island-reservations-api
 REST API to handle reservations for a campsite in an island in the Pacific Ocean

+To see API documentation, start app and browse http://localhost:8080/swagger-ui.html

 SQL to create Database with inserts for Configuration

 CREATE SCHEMA `Island`;